Venetian Domination in Corfu

 Corfu history - the statue of Johann Mattias Von Schulenburg outside old fortress in Corfu

-This was the last of many Turkish attempts to expand their empire into Europe.
+This event marked the final Turkish attempt to expand into Europe.

-Corfu was very important to Venice and remained an integral territory of the State until the fall of Venice to the French.
+Corfu remained a significant part of the Venetian State until the fall of Venice to the French, showcasing its enduring importance to Venice.

 More about History